Combat Patrol Event Rules

 Theme/Comp Scoring

 Theme, also referred to as Comp, is a soft check against hyper-competitive, WAAC army lists.
 This is not to be confused with the overall event theme (1942-43).
-All army lists submitted by the deadline start with all 5 Theme/Comp points.
-If the army list contains a force construction more geared towards a competitive event, points will be deducted.
+Each army list submitted by the deadline is automatically granted 5 Theme/Comp points.
+If the army list contains a force construction more appropriate for a WAAC competitive event, points will be deducted.
 Examples of a deduction include:

 • Inclusion of an Inexp.
 Indirect Fire weapon when the rest of the force is Reg. and/or Vet.